Porsche reveals the Taycan, its stunning first take on an all-electric car

 The most disappointing thing Porsche hasn’t brought over from the Mission E concept is the price.
 In 2017, Porsche estimated the production version of the car would be priced similarly to the Panamera, which starts at $87,200.
 The first two available trims of the Taycan, the Turbo and Turbo S, start at $150,900 and $185,000 respectively.
 While Porsche says lower trims are coming later, it’s not clear where the base model will sit price-wise.

-At least you get monstrous performance for your money.
+But at least you get monstrous performance for your money.

 The low-slung placement of the Lithium-ion battery pack means the Taycan’s center of gravity is even lower than that of a 911, and rear-wheel steering is available to improve the responsiveness and grip available to the car when cornering at high-speeds.